papermerge/auth-server/README.md

 Above value should be same as in field "Authorized redirect URI" when registering oauth2 client.

-You can also start the auth server with poetry:

-    $ poetry run uvicorn auth_server.main:app \
-        --host 0.0.0.0 \
-        --port 8000 \
-        --reload \
-        --log-config etc/logging.yml
-        --log-level info

 Application providers one single endpoint `POST /token` which return jwt access token.
 There two valid options for using `POST /token` endpoint: